- Doctoral (CAPIC)

 HOURS

-Of the 22-hour per week requirement, interns must be available to attend a Case Conference seminar either on Tuesdays 10:30-12:15 or Wednesdays 10:30-12:15 (assignment made yearly; days and times subject to change), a Community Meeting and Didactic Seminar on Mondays 1:45-4:30.
-There is one hour of supervision with your Primary Supervisor on Monday mornings.
-Additional supervision is arranged on an individual basis.
+Of the 22-hour per week requirement, interns must be available to attend Community Meeting and Didactic Seminar on Mondays 1:45-4:30; Case Conference seminar either on Tuesdays 10:30-12 or Wednesdays 1:30-3pm (assignment made yearly; days and times subject to change).
+Supervision is arranged on an individual basis.

 APPLICATION